-For the current study, we used two measures of executive function (TMT-B-A and DSym) to assess the relationship with IADL.
-TMT-B, with or without controlling for TMT-A, has been used widely in assessing the relationship between executive function and IADL [5,8,26].
-For the analysis of the current study we used a difference score between TMT-B and TMT-A (TMT-B-A), thus correcting for processing speed and visuomotor scanning, resulting in a purer executive function measure of set shifting [27].
-When assessing the entire sample (NC, MCI, and mild AD), TMT-B-A was significantly associated with IADL.
 However, when assessing the MCI subjects only, it was not.
-This may be because of a proportionally large number of subjects reaching the ceiling on TMT-B (exceeding the time limit of 300 seconds) while having relatively low or floor scores on FAQ.
+This may be due to a proportionally large number of subjects reaching the ceiling on TMT-B (exceeding the time limit of 300 seconds) while having relatively low or floor scores on FAQ.
 This was especially notable in the MCI group.
-The lack of a significant result for TMT-B-A may also be partly the result of lower power because of the smaller sample size.
+The lack of a significant result for TMT-B-A may also be partly the result of lower power due to the smaller sample size.
 In the analysis of the full sample, strength is borrowed across diagnostic groups.
-In contrast, DSym was significantly associated with IADL when assessing the entire sample, as well as MCI only.
+On the other hand, DSym was significantly associated with IADL when assessing the entire sample, as well as MCI only.
 DSym is more of a processing speed task.
-Processing speed has been shown to relate to early cognitive decline in the elderly, well before dementia ensues [32].
+Processing speed has been shown to relate to early cognitive decline in the elderly, well before dementia ensues32.
 This may partly explain why DSym retained its significant association even when assessing the MCI subjects alone.
-Additionally, some argue that most tests of executive function are associated with perceptual speed and reasoning [33], thus reinforcing the use of DSym in the current analysis.
+Additionally, some argue that most tests of executive function are associated with perceptual speed and reasoning33, thus reinforcing the use of DSym in the current analyses.

-A previous meta-analysis of studies evaluating the relationship between executive dysfunction and IADL impairment showed that tests for screening global cognitive performance, such as the MMSE, related most strongly to IADL, significantly more so than any individual cognitive domain [26].
+A previous meta-analysis of studies evaluating the relationship between executive dysfunction and IADL impairment showed that tests for screening global cognitive performance, such as the MMSE, related most strongly to IADL, significantly more so than any individual cognitive domain 26.
 However, that analysis also suggested that among the various cognitive domains, executive function is most closely related to IADL.
 The current study showed an association between IADL impairment and global cognitive impairment measured by the MMSE for AD subjects only.
-It also demonstrated a relationship between IADL impairment and memory impairment measured by a word-list delayed recall test (RAVLT) for all subjects (NC, MCI, and mild AD); this was previously reported in non-demented subjects [5].
-The current study showed an association between worsening apathy and IADL impairment for all subjects, which was previously reported in AD patients [4,6].
-The results of the current study were also in line with previous longitudinal studies, which have shown that baseline executive dysfunction predicts worsening IADL over time and progression to clinical AD [5,11].
+It also demonstrated a relationship between IADL impairment and memory impairment measured by a word-list delayed recall test (RAVLT) for all subjects (NC, MCI, and mild AD); this was previously reported in nondemented subjects5.
+The current study showed an association between worsening apathy and IADL impairment for all subjects, which was previously reported in AD patients^{4,} 6.
+The results of the current study were also in line with previous longitudinal studies, which have shown that baseline executive dysfunction predicts worsening IADL over time and progression to clinical AD5, 11.
 In addition to these findings, the current study demonstrated a strong relationship between executive dysfunction and IADL impairment, independent of global cognitive impairment, memory impairment, and apathy, thus supporting the distinct role of executive dysfunction in IADL impairment.